bernieplug/eepelican/content/pages/followup-guide.md

 #### Email Themes

-An email theme is a sort of “shell” that can be applied to any campaign, purely for formatting and content purposes.
+An email theme is a sort of “wrapper” that can be applied to any campaign, purely for formatting and sharing common bits of content across campaigns.

-Themes are great for company-wide messages that you want to include in a large number of your campaigns.
-They can include product-specific information if you use our text placeholders (more on that later), but they’re also a great place for a company message or logo.
+Themes are great for generic messages that you want to include in a large number of your campaigns.
+These are a great placeholders for a company message or logo.

 Now, let’s go over how to set up a campaign and start sending follow-up emails!
 In order to do that, we’ll need to start by creating a theme.